thaisanly/livewire-surge/.github/ISSUE_TEMPLATE/new-issues.md

 ---
-name: New Issues
+name: New Issue
-about: Describe this issue template's purpose here.
+about: (Please don't open issues on this repo)
 title: ''
 labels: ''
 assignees: ''